 All Classical Portland is an equal opportunity workplace – we do not discriminate on the basis of actual or perceived race, color, sex, gender identity, ethnicity, national origin, religion, age, marital or familial status, appearance, sexual orientation, principal language, veteran status or disability.
 Prospective or current employees may notify the appropriate local, State or Federal agency if they believe they have been the victims of discrimination.
 This policy applies to activities related to recruiting, retention, training, promotion or separation.
 For more information about All Classical Portland please see our history on the About page.

 We are dedicated to providing broad outreach regarding career opportunities at All Classical Portland and we seek the help of local organizations in referring qualified applicants to our station.
-If your organization distributes information about employment opportunities to job seekers, or refers job seekers to employers and would like to receive job vacancy notices from All Classical, please contact Matt Kovich.
+If your organization distributes information about employment opportunities to job seekers, or refers job seekers to employers and would like to receive job vacancy notices from All Classical Portland, please contact Matt Kovich.

 Or write to us at:

 - Employment opportunities throughout the public broadcasting industry can be found at the Corporation for Public Broadcasting’s Jobline.

 - Oregon high school & college students interested in pursuing a career in broadcasting can apply for scholarships via the Oregon Association of Broadcasters.

 Commitment to Diversity